mickfuzz/phd4/index.md

   csl-style: harvard # pre-fill the style

   layout: post
-  title: Blogging Like a Hacker
+  title: Front Page
   date: 2021-03-26
 ...

-# phd_writing
+# Welcome

-A place for my phd writing
+Welcome to the front page of my PhD writing repository.
+Some of my recent works are as follows.